Joelith/knife-oraclepaas/README.md

 # Limitations

 - This is provided as is and still needs some work to be fully productionised.
+- This currently does not let you provision an OTD with your weblogic instance.
+(The provision_otd flag will not do anything)
 - This does not support the emea cloud service (which has a different cloud prefix)

 # License #